scala/scala-jenkins-infra/doc/overview.md

 ## Old vs. new infrastructure

-There is an old Jenkins setup at EPFL, running on physical servers in the basement in Lausanne and administered by Antonio Cunei.
+There is an old Jenkins setup at EPFL, running on physical servers in the basement in Lausanne.
 We would like to retire the old setup eventually, but not everything has been migrated to the new infrastructure yet.

 The web UI for the old Jenkins is at: